sabifo4/VSpipe/README.md

 ## Questions

-If you have any questions, please send them to [vspipe.local@gmail.com](mailto://vspipe.local@gmail.com) and we will try to help you with any problem you might encounter when running  `VSpipe`.
+If you have any questions, please send them [here](mailto://sandra.ac93@gmail.com) and we will try to help you with any problem you might encounter when running  `VSpipe`.
 Happy docking!!